JehanKandy/Object-Moving-using-Arrow-keys-in-JavaScript/README.md

         we can use this mothord for parses a value as a string and returns the first integer.<br><br>
         ************************************************************************************************

-        Thank you for read this and <br> I hope you learn something using this code Developer :: JEHANKANDY
+        Thank you for read this and <br> I hope you learn something using this code<br>
+        Developer :: JEHANKANDY